davidecapone/WeightedMatrixFactorizationModel/README.md

 - *Weighted Alternating Least Squares* (*WALS*): An optimization algorithm that alternates between updating the user and item matrices while keeping the other fixed.
 This method can also be parallelized as updates for different users/items can be performed independently.

 Both of these optimization techniques are implemented in this project.

+## Building a recommender system
+Once the weighted matrix factorization model has learned thw two matrices *U* and *V* (the users embedding and the items embdedding), we can build our recommendation system.